 - actually quitting (using the Back button) is still better: when you next start it, MyTrails will know to start recording a new track

 MyTrails can record your track whether it’s visible or running in the background.
 Even if you’re not recording a track, MyTrails may use the GPS if you have the proximity notifications option turned on.

-When you want to stop using it, you should quit it like any other application (including Google Maps), by using the back key or button.
+When you want to stop using MyTrails, you should quit it like any other application (including Google Maps), by using the back key or button.
 When you do this, MyTrails asks you whether you want to keep recording the track in the background.
 Answer ‘no’ to stop MyTrails entirely.